Kuwaiti politician jailed for insulting emir - lawyer

 While Kuwait allows more freedom of speech than some other Gulf Arab states, the emir has the last say in state affairs and is deemed "immune and inviolable" in the constitution.

-There has been a series of political trials in Kuwait of late that have drawn rebuke abroad and anger at home.
+Monday's ruling was the latest in a series of political trials that have drawn rebuke abroad and anger at home.

 "CONSCIENCE"